-NOTE: All these recipes call for RAW seafood.
+NOTE: All these recipes start with RAW seafood.

 While I generally avoid farm-raised fish, catfish seems to be available in local markets (southern California) only as farm-raised.
-This recipe may also be used for other fish fillets such as sole.
+This recipe may also be used for other fish fillets such as sole or tilapia.